NZBMA’s Terms & Conditions

 Māori client autonomy in health decisions and treatment approaches

-Whānau-centered care models when requested and appropriate
+Whānau-centred care models when requested and appropriate

 Recognition and integration of Māori health models (Te Whare Tapa Whā, Te Wheke)